 The first thing to do is check which colleges offer your course.
 Then you can read more about each college on our college pages, which have links through to colleges’ own websites.
 You might like to read our advice on choosing a college.

 As part of the University of Oxford’s ongoing commitment to engage with schools, we have developed a programme to simplify communication between the University and all schools in the United Kingdom.
 Each Oxford college is linked to a Local Authority to ensure that each school has a first point of contact within the University.
 You may like to contact your link college to see if it's possible to arrange a visit.

-University open days are the best time to visit.
-The final undergraduate open day in 2016 will take place on Friday 16 September.
-Most departments participate in the University open days, and some also hold their own open days and other events throughout the year.
-Open day programmes often include admissions talks, demonstration lectures, demonstration interviews, tours of the department and an opportunity to meet tutors and current students.
-You can view a sample open day programme here.
+University Open Days are the best time to visit.
+The 2018 Open Days will take place on Wednesday 27 June, Thursday 28 June and Friday 14 September.
+Most departments participate in the University Open Days, and some also hold their own open days and other events throughout the year.
+Open Day programmes often include admissions talks, demonstration lectures, demonstration interviews, tours of the department and an opportunity to meet tutors and current students.
 Department open days are particularly recommended for science applicants as much of their teaching takes place in the department.

 Unfortunately, departments are not generally open to visitors on other occasions.
 However, it is normally possible for potential students to visit other areas of the University and have a look around college grounds.